When you see a neighborhood for the first time, the most important thing

 neighborhood has a greater concentration of government workers than

-In addition, the N Glebe Rd / Lee Hwy neighborhood stands out nationally for having
+in the N Glebe Rd / Lee Hwy neighborhood which, according to

 Notable & Unique: Diversity

 Did you know that the N Glebe Rd / Lee Hwy neighborhood has more